Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 ```
 For <b>REST flow</b>, multipart field should be set to one of the following values: 'mixed', 'form' or 'http-header'.<br/>
-Based on multipart type, and messageType, dataApp will create dedicated message in [Message handlers](#handlers), and send request to connector.
+Based on multipart type, and messageType, DataApp SFTP will create dedicated message in [Message handlers](#handlers), and send request to connector.

 ```
 application.ecc.host=localhost